ericstratton/paro-team-week/README.md

 In Paro's current iteration, an OAuth 2.0 access token is required to be hardcoded into the program in an environmental variable.
 In future iterations, Paro will use a Spotify-based user login to provide access tokens for use on the webpage.

+Media queries need refining as some elements stack incorrectly on smaller devices.

 ---